Skip to Main Content

 Cracked foundation

 Rain patterns vary each year.
-In 2019, the annual precipitation report from the National Oceanic and Atmospheric Administration (NOAA) shows the significant rainfall that happened in the Midwest.
+In 2024, the annual precipitation report from the National Oceanic and Atmospheric Administration (NOAA) shows the significant rainfall that happened in the South.

-Many of these central states broke records for the wettest year ever recorded.
+Even in areas known for wet weather, many of these states broke records for the wettest year ever recorded.

-Throughout the Midwest, there was damage to roads, bridges, rail lines, and dams.
-Estimates show the homes of nearly 14 million people throughout the Midwest and South were affected.
-In Missouri, there was an uptick in interest in water management systems including sump pumps and basement waterproofing both as water management solutions and as preventative measures.
+In Louisiana, there was an uptick in interest in water management systems, including sump pumps and basement waterproofing both, as water management solutions and as preventative measures.

 While the Midwest was flooding, other areas of the country had the opposite weather pattern.
-The Pacific Northwest and areas of the Southeast both received much lower levels of precipitation than is typical.
+Parts of the Southeast, like Chattanooga, TN, received much lower levels of precipitation than is typical for a rainy city in the South.

 Precipitation data were collected from weather stations across the country.
 The cumulative data shows which cities in the U.S. had the most average annual rainfall and precipitation.